renkilaharsha/speech_to_text/Design_Document.md

  New functionality :- Sentimentment analysis of speaker(wheather the speech is positive or negative or neutral)

    1. Define the rules of functionalities in the ina file.

    2. Save the functionality defines in a seperate file.

    3. Add the the Sub Module(sentiment) in the module(Project).

  Example:

    a) Create a directory called Sentiment  in the project directory.

    b) Create a python file called  sentiment.py and __init__.py

- C) Define the rules in a function called senti_analysis() in sentiment.py
+   c) Define the rules in a function called senti_analysis() in sentiment.py

  ### Directory design  changes  to :###